elenasamuylova/drafts/llm_course/README.md

 - Use dedicated sentence embedding tools like **Sentence-BERT**
   → Optimized for tasks that involve comparing

 Once you’ve generated embeddings for your inputs and outputs, the next step is to compare them using a similarity metric.
-We’ll now look at the most commonly used methods.
+Let's look at the most commonly used methods.

 ![](images/llm_evidently_img10-min.png)